mkdar/encoder-jamming-detection/README.md

 # Transformer-Based Jamming Detection

-This is the smallest runnable version of the project.

 ## Files
 - `project/jammer_sim.py` - synthetic OFDM jammer data generator
 - `project/models.py` - Transformer and MLP model definitions